-Section 427b of the Code specifies that a peace officer who acts in compliance with the Code is acting in the course of official duty and is not civilly liable for the action taken.
-This provision does not apply to a peace officer who, while acting in compliance with this act, engages in behavior involving gross negligence or willful and wanton misconduct.
-The bill would delete these provisions.
+Currently, Section 427b of the Code specifies that a peace officer who acts in compliance with the Code is acting in the course of official duty and is not civilly liable for the action taken.
+This provision does not apply to a peace officer who, while acting in compliance with the Code, engages in behavior involving gross negligence or willful and wanton misconduct.
+The bill deletes these provisions.

-Instead, under the bill, a peace officer or security transport officer acting under the Code would have the same immunity provided for a governmental employee under Section 7 of Public Act 170 of 1964.
-Also, neither a county nor a county mental health transportation would be civilly liable for an act or omission of a security transport officer or a private security company contract with a county.
+Instead, under the bill, a peace officer or security transport officer acting under the Code has the same immunity provided for a governmental employee under Section 7 of Public Act 170 of 1964.
+Also, neither a county nor a county mental health transportation panel is civilly liable for an act or omission of a security transport officer or a private security company contract with a county.